phalcon-orphanage/docs/en/reference/routing.rst

 Setting default paths
 ---------------------
 It's possible to define default values for common paths like module, controller or action.
-When a route is missing any of those paths the component could automatically fill it:
+When a route is missing any of those paths can be automatically filled by the component:

 .. code-block:: php